kaz-Anova/StackNet/README.md

 `Usage: <config>`

-If you don't see this, then you need to compile it manually and drop the executables in inside `lib/your_operation_system/xg/` .
+If you don't see this, then you need to compile it manually and drop the executables inside `lib/your_operation_system/xg/` .

 You may find the follwing sources usefull: